d2l-ai/d2l-vi/chapter_linear-networks/linear-regression-gluon_vn.md

 ## Defining the Optimization Algorithm
 -->

-## Định nghĩa Thuật toán tối ưu hóa
+## Định nghĩa Thuật toán Tối ưu hóa

 <!--
 Minibatch SGD and related variants are standard tools for optimizing neural networks and thus Gluon supports SGD alongside a number of variations on this algorithm through its `Trainer` class.